sailorproject/sailor/docs/tutorial_controllers.md

 ##Controllers

 When you access a Sailor application, you will be routed to your page depending on the url.
 If there is nothing to route, sailor will load the default action specified in your conf.lua.
-Supose the accessed url is `localhost/your_application/?r=main/index` (no friendly urls) or `localhost/your_application/main/index` (friendly urls activated).
+Suppose the accessed url is `localhost/your_application/?r=main/index` (no friendly urls) or `localhost/your_application/main/index` (friendly urls activated).
 That means Sailor will try to find an action named 'index' inside a controller named 'main' on your application and run that function.

 A controller is a .lua file inside `/controllers` on your app's directory tree named after your controller's name.
 This is the basic structure of our `main.lua`: